forestaa/cpu_simulator/readme.txt

 Usage

 $make
-This command build "sim" and "sim_debug".
+This command build "sim".

 "sim" is a simulator for machine code.
 $./sim ./test/output
 If you use this command, "sim" execute ./test/output.
 If all instrucions are executed, print "complete instructions" and contents of registers.

+$make debug
+If you use this command, "sim_debug" will be built.
+"sim_debug" has many debug functions.
+See below if you want to know details.

 $make clean
 This command remove built files.